svee4/BookStore/README.md

 - test.ps1 - runs a quick test against the api
 - resetdb.ps1 - removes and recreates the database

-## Commits
+## Branches
-The commit you are looking at is the Immediate.Handlers commit.
+The branch you are looking at is the Immediate.Handlers branch.
 The code includes the app implemented with Immediate.Handlers, Immediate.Apis and Immediate.Validations.
+For different implementations, check out other branches.

 ## Running the project
 1. Make sure you have .NET 8 installed